 There is no direct referral to the blood sciences.

 The Transfusion laboratories crossmatch blood and issue blood components for patients undergoing elective or emergency surgery and medical conditions requiring blood replacements.

 Your results will be sent to the medical professional who is dealing with your care.

-The laboratories are fully accredited by Clinical Pathology Accreditation (CPA).
+The laboratories are fully accredited by United Kingdom Accreditation Service (UKAS).